MaestroError/eloquent-regex/README.md

 - Add benchmarks and tests for search against large data ✔️
 - Add Feature Tests for BuilderPattern ✔️
+- Remove need for "end" method in BuilderPattern ✔️
-- Add Dockblocs and comments for new methods
+- Add Dockblocs and comments for new methods ✔️

 - Add facade for Laravel
 - Wrap Builder in class for static start
+  - "string" and "source" for builder start
+  - "start" and "pattern" for builderPattern start
 - Write documentation (add credit for https://regexr.com/ and ChatGPT)

 - Implement string resolver pattern to use strings like "text(2)-digits()" (or "text:2-digits", or "text|2-digits") as pattern